 Why Can You Trust Inheriti®?

 Inheriti® is a web3 platform built upon a three-layer distribution process:

 Inheriti® has patented protocols in Europe, United States of America and pending patents in China (as of date March 13, 2022, see up to date information at our Safe Haven Patent Page).

 Red4Sec performed a whitebox audit, on December 28th of 2020, that proved no critical data is stored within the backend.

-Continued auditing of Inheriti’s platform will be orchestrated by Intigriti (Europe’s #1 ethical hacking and bug bounty association) – for the next 12-months.
+Continued auditing of Inheriti’s platform is underway by Intigriti (Europe’s #1 ethical hacking and bug bounty association) – for the next 12-months.